YuQi-Hu/mask_detection/README.md

 # mask_detection
-this is repo for mask_detection
+this is a repo for mask_detection